 By establishing collaboration as a competency in your training program, you are evolving to better support learners in the modern workplace learning environment.

-For more hands-on training on how to design for the modern virtual classroom, click on the icon below to download information about the Virtual Classroom Instructional Designer Certificate course.
+For more hands-on training on how to design for the modern virtual classroom, click on the icon below to download information about the Virtual Classroom Design Mastery Series certificate course.